1 Corinthians 15 – The Resurrection of Jesus and Our Resurrection

 Now if Christ is preached that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?
 But if there is no resurrection of the dead, then Christ is not risen.

 a.
-Why did Paul so carefully prove the resurrection of Jesus?
+Now if Christ is preached that He has been raised from the dead: Why did Paul so carefully prove the resurrection of Jesus?
 It wasn’t because the Corinthian Christians did not believe Jesus rose from the dead.
 In fact, he makes it clear in 1 Corinthians 15:11 that they did believe it: so we preach and so you believed.
 Then why was it important?

 i.
 The Corinthian Christians did not deny Jesus’ resurrection; they denied our resurrection.
 They were influenced either by Greek philosophy (which considered the resurrection undesirable, thinking the state of “pure spirit” superior), or by the thinking of the Sadducees (which thought the world beyond to be just wishful thinking).
 The bottom line is that the Corinthian Christians believed we lived forever, but not in resurrected bodies.